Hearing Procedures

 Requests to call witnesses, or to use documents not contained in the Prehearing Submission may be granted upon good cause shown.

-Only witnesses having direct knowledge of the facts on which the charges are based will be heard.
+Only witnesses who have direct knowledge of the facts on which the charges are based will be heard.
 The Board will hear:

 The Board may admit testimony submitted by sworn written interrogatory, affidavit, or deposition upon motion or if the parties agree.